4 Days in New York City: Detailed Itinerary + Map

 89 E 42nd Street | Subway service: 4, 5, 6, 7, S

 Grand Central is still a functioning station with 4, 5, 6, 7, and S subway and Metro-North Railroad train service.
-In addition to being a stunning building it also includes over 60 shops and restaurants, making it a great place to stop for lunch on your tour around Midtown.
+In addition to being a stunning building, it also includes many shops and restaurants, making it a great place to stop for lunch on your tour around Midtown.

 Chrysler Building